syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 ## Step 1: Create a New MAUI Project

-1. Launch Visual Studio or VS Code.
+### Visual Studio Code

+1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET:New Project** and enter.
-2. Navigate to **File > New > Project,** then select the .NET MAUI App template.
+2. Choose the **.NET MAUI App** template.
+3. Select the project location, type the project name and press enter.
+4. Then choose **Create project.**

+## Step 2: Install the Syncfusion MAUI Core NuGet Package

-3. Name the project and choose a location, then click Create.
+1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
+2. Search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and install the latest version.
+3. Ensure the necessary dependencies are installed correctly, and the project is restored.

 ## Step 2: Install the Syncfusion MAUI NavigationDrawer NuGet Package